vishalbidawatka/SMAI_Coursework/README.md

 # smai-coursework
 This repo contains assignments and slides related to the course "Statistical Methods in AI" at IIIT Hyderabad.
+It includes implementation of known machine learning algorithms.

 ## Assignment details:
 | Assignment | Topics |